openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 The behavior depends on specific parameters of the operations and hardware configuration.

 ## GPU Performance Checklist: Summary <a name="gpu-checklist"></a>
 Since OpenVINO relies on the OpenCL&trade; kernels for the GPU implementation, many general OpenCL tips apply:
 -	Prefer `FP16` inference precision over `FP32`, as Model Optimizer can generate both variants and the `FP32` is the default.
-Also, consider [int8 inference](../Int8Inference.md).
+Also, consider using the [Post-training Optimization Tool](https://docs.openvino.ai/latest/pot_introduction.html).
 - Try to group individual infer jobs by using [automatic batching](../automatic_batching.md).
 -	Consider [caching](../Model_caching_overview.md) to minimize model load time.
 -	If your application performs inference on the CPU alongside the GPU, or otherwise loads the host heavily, make sure that the OpenCL driver threads do not starve.
 You can use [CPU configuration options](./CPU.md) to limit the number of inference threads for the CPU plugin.
 -	Even in the GPU-only scenario, a GPU driver might occupy a CPU core with spin-looped polling for completion.
 If CPU load is a concern, consider the dedicated `queue_throttle` property mentioned previously.
 Notice that this option may increase inference latency, so consider combining with multiple GPU streams or [throughput performance hints](../performance_hints.md).
 - When operating media inputs consider [remote tensors API of the GPU Plugin](./GPU_RemoteTensor_API.md).